-General Education Category Course Requirement Credits Require d Recommended courses for this degree Completed Apache Cultural HIS 130 Apache History I 3 Requirements APA 101 Apache Language and Culture I 4 English WRT 101 Writing I 3 Composition WRT 102 Writing II 3 ation Mathematics MAT 212 Topics in Calculus or higher 3 General Education Humanities and Fine Arts Choose any course from: Art General Education Selection or Humanities General Education Selection 3 Gene Social and Behavioral Sciences Choose any course from: Social and Behavioral Science General Education Selection 6 PSY 101 Introduction to Psychology, SOC 101 Introduction to Sociology Computer Information Systems CIS 100 Introduction to Computers 3 Two Lab-loaded Science Course Choose any course from: Science 8 Total General Education Credits 36
+General Education Category Course Requirement Credits Require d Recommended courses for this degree Completed Apache Cultural HIS 130 Apache History I 3 Requirements APA 101 Apache Language and Culture I 4 English WRT 101 Writing I 3 Composition WRT 102 Writing II 3 Mathematics MAT 212 Topics in Calculus or higher 3 Humanities and Fine Arts Choose any course from: Art General Education Selection or Humanities General Education Selection 3 Social and Behavioral Sciences Choose any course from: Social and Behavioral Science General Education Selection 6 PSY 101 Introduction to Psychology, SOC 101 Introduction to Sociology Computer Information Systems CIS 100 Introduction to Computers 3 Two Lab-loaded Science Course Choose any course from: Science 8 Total General Education Credits 36 your Academic/Faculty Adviser for further information.

 Recommended courses are courses that are recommended to take as part of the degree because the course is relevant to area of study and/or the course will be a requirement by most Universities when the student transfers.
-Consult with your Academic/Faculty Adviser for further information.
+Consult with